 - While they may be needed in some circumstances, outside of a clinical trial there is no mandatory role for CT imaging.

-ANSWER: The correct answer is # 5.
+The correct answer is #5.
 While there are many circumstances where a CT may be helpful, their routine use with diagnosis or treatment is not generally indicated.
 PET scans measure metabolic activity and are used to look for a second cancer such as Richter’s Transformation (RT).
-RT is more metabolic active than CLL and therefore and will “light up” on a PET scan.
-Outside of clinical trials, CT and PET scans are not helpful in the routine management our CLL.
-For more details, see: https://cllsociety.org/beyond-the-basics/what-about-ct-scans/
+RT is more metabolically active than CLL and therefore will “light up” on a PET scan.
+Outside of clinical trials, CT and PET scans are not helpful in the routine management of our CLL.
+For more details, see:

 BASICS: Response to Therapy

 In order to be consistent, doctors and researchers have agreed on standard ways to describe response to therapy.
-The definitions are actually quite technical and are changing.
+The definitions are actually quite technical and are still evolving.
 This is a simplified version.
-We start with the worst and work towards the best.
+If you are in a trial or on treatment, ask about your response status.
+We go from worst to best:

-Progressive disease (PD): As the name suggests, the cancer continues to grow despite the treatment.
+- Progressive disease (PD): As the name suggests, the CLL continues to grow despite therapy.
 This is not good news.

-Stable disease (SD): The cancer neither progresses nor recedes.
-This can be a durable and quite an OK circumstance, especially if the CLL is not causing problems.
+- Stable disease (SD): The cancer neither progresses nor recedes.
+This can be a durable and an OK circumstance, especially if the CLL is not causing problems.

-Undetectable Minimal Residual Disease (U-MRD): This is the best news with the longest durations of response.
-Special tests can be used to find a single CLL cell hiding among 10.000 or more cells in the blood or bone marrow.
-If no cells are found, you are U-MRD, a very good thing.
-Just to confuse things, it is possible to be U-MRD and be in a PR if your nodes are still enlarged.
+- Undetectable Minimal (or measurable) Residual Disease (uMRD): This is the best news with the longest durations of response.
+Flow Cytometry can be used to find a single CLL cell hiding among 10,000 cells in the blood or bone marrow.
+Next generation sequencing (clonoSEQ) can find 1 cancer cell in a million.
+If no cells are found, you are uMRD, a very good thing.
+Just to confuse things, it is possible to be uMRD and be in a PR if your nodes are still enlarged.
 This happens when enlarged nodes don’t shrink back to normal size but are cancer free.
+Research is pointing us in the direction that achieving uMRD might be more important than reaching a CR.

 If the CLL Society has helped you or a loved one, please consider making a donation.